iraf-community/iraf-community.github.io/index.md

 IRAF is the Image Reduction and Analysis Facility, a general purpose software system for the reduction and analysis of astronomical data.
-IRAF was written by the National Optical Astronomy Observatories (NOAO) in Tucson, Arizona.
+IRAF is licensed under a [MIT style license](COPYRIGHT).
+The software was written by the National Optical Astronomy Observatories (NOAO) in Tucson, Arizona.
 However, development and maintenance of IRAF is discontinued since 2013.
 The latest NOAO release had a large number of problems, including major license issues and security bugs.